Contents

 These fees vary depending on the investment and the fund itself, how it works and what its goals are – which determines how much resources it needs (people managing it).

-ISA fees
+SJP fees

 However, that is an average, you may find some advisors cheaper, and you may find some more expensive.
-It’s becoming fairly common to charge a 3% initial fee, and then 1% per year as an ongoing fee just for advice, not including investment fees.
-Which is pretty expensive.

 By the way, you should be told all of the fees clearly and up front when you have your initial meeting or any follow up meetings – it’s part of the legal requirements, which applies to all financial advisors.
 We know it’s all confusing, but hopefully this has helped a bit.
 If you aren’t sure, just ask your advisor.

-Customer reviews
+Customer reviews of St. James’s Place

 To get a good idea of the level of customer service and customer satisfaction in general, it’s a good idea to find out what their customers think.

-We normally use Trustpilot, the popular reviews website, however financial advice has another much more popular review platform, ‘vouchedfor’.
+We normally use Trustpilot, the popular reviews website, however financial advice has another much more popular review platform, ‘VouchedFor’.

-On Trustpilot, they’ve got a rating of 4.2 out of 5, from over 1,000 reviews.
+On Trustpilot, they’ve got a rating of 4.5 out of 5, from over 1,500 reviews.
 That’s great for financial advisors, and lots of the reviews mention the service from advisors (with lots of advisors being called out specifically).

 And from a report from its own customers, it’s pretty great too.
-80% of people rated St James’s Place as ‘excellent’ or ‘good’, 15% ‘reasonable’ and 5% ‘poor’.
-And according to St James’s Place themselves, just 5% of customers change to a different financial advisor, which is very low.
+80% of people rated St. James’s Place as ‘excellent’ or ‘good’, 15% ‘reasonable’ and 5% ‘poor’.
+And according to St. James’s Place themselves, just 5% of customers change to a different financial advisor, which is very low.

 Customer support